Foreign interventions by the United States

 After the Soviet Union collapsed in 1991, the U.S. emerged as the world's sole superpower and, with this, maintained interventionist policies in Africa, Eastern Europe, and the Middle East.
-Following the September 11 attacks in 2001, the Bush Administration launched the "war on terror" in which the U.S. waged international counterterrorism campaigns against various extremist groups—such as al-Qaeda and the Islamic State—in various countries.
+Following the September 11 attacks in 2001, the Bush administration launched the "war on terror" in which the U.S. waged international counterterrorism campaigns against various extremist groups—such as al-Qaeda and the Islamic State—in various countries.
 The Bush Doctrine of preemptive war saw the U.S. invade Afghanistan in 2001 and Iraq in 2003.
 In addition, the U.S. expanded its military presence in Africa and Asia via status of forces agreements and a revamped policy of foreign internal defense.

-The Obama administration's 2012 "Pivot to East Asia" strategy sought to refocus U.S. geopolitical efforts from counter-insurgencies in the Middle East to improving American diplomatic influence and military presence in East Asia.
-The "Pivot to Asia" fomented a policy shift towards countering China's rising influence and perceived expansionism in the South China Sea—a trajectory continued by the Trump (2017–2021, 2025–present) and Biden administrations under the Free and Open Indo-Pacific (FOIP) strategy.
+The Obama administration's 2012 Pivot to Asia strategy sought to refocus U.S. geopolitical efforts from counter-insurgencies in the Middle East to improving American diplomatic influence and military presence in East Asia, reinforcing the first island chain and countering China's rising influence and perceived expansionism in the South China Sea —a trajectory continued by the Trump (2017–2021, 2025–present) and Biden administrations under the Free and Open Indo-Pacific (FOIP) strategy.
+The second Trump administration introduced the Trump Corollary to the Monroe Doctrine, aiming to consolidate US dominance in the Western Hemisphere and prevent Chinese, Russian and other adversarial powers from meddling in "America's backyard."
+In January 2026, the US intervened in Venezuela, capturing President Nicolas Maduro and constraining his government.
+The next month, the United States and Israel jointly attacked Iran, killing Iranian supreme leader Ali Khamenei and other Iranian leaders, sparking the ongoing 2026 Iran war.

 The United States Navy serves as a key element of United States global power projection and its ability to conduct foreign interventions.
 As a blue-water navy, it has been involved in anti-piracy activity in international and foreign territory throughout its history, from the Barbary Wars to combating modern piracy off the coast of Somalia and other regions.
+The United States Air Force's strategic airlift and global strike capabilities alongside clandestine activity by special operations units are two other major components in US hard power projection.

 Post-colonial

-American colonial forces raided Naussau during the Revolutionary War in March 1776.
+American colonial forces raided Nassau during the Revolutionary War in March 1776, as depicted by an artist in 1973.

-The 1805 Battle of Derna, the first foreign United States military victory.
+The 1805 Battle of Derna, the first foreign United States military victory, as depicted by Charles Waterhouse.

 Marines of the Asiatic Squadron with the captured Sujagi during the 1871 Korean Expedition.
 The flag was returned to Korea in 2007.